John-Tate/Kaggle-WestNile/research/eda.md

 The only cleaning required is to convert date and time to datetimes.

 The only potential issue is that we have 584 missing values for time.
 However, since we may not use time, this is not too severe of a concern.

+Train:

+There are about 10,000 data points in this set, representing collection results from various mosquito traps.

+Much of this data is geographic:
+- Address is the full address - this overlaps with Street and Address, much of the same information is present but has already been cleaned (all objects)
+- Block is also spatial, but allows us to better group similar locations even if we don't know where streets are in relation to each other (integer)
+- Lat/Long allow map plotting with just the most basic shapefile (floats)

+Non-spatial data includes:
+- Trap represents which trap the data comes from (if they have a letter after them, they represent a surveillance trap)
+- AddressAccuracy: accuracy from the geocoder tool.
+Only values present are 3 (91 rows), 5 (1807), 8 (4628) and 9 (3980) (Integer)
+- Species represents the type of mosquito found (Object)
+- Num of mosquitos represents the number of mosquitos found (up to 50) (integer)
+- WNV present is a dummy value for whether the virus was present in any mosquitos in this trap's collection (integer)

+- Longitude is the only data with even a semi normal distribution
+- WNV is only present in about 5 percent of cases
+- only potential correlation jumping out visibly is latitude/longitude

+Test:

+- Interesting that test dataset is so much larger than training set (over 116,000)
+- Added value: ID
+- Missing values: WNV presence, num mosquitos
+- This is just data for trap locations.
+It does not show results, except for species of mosquito.

+Sample Submission:

+- A series of IDs and Booleans that correspond to the test data
+- This is what our deliverable will look like - a list of all the IDs and our prediction as to whether or not they will test positive for WNV.

+Map Data:

+- From Open Streetmap.
+Primarily for use in visualizations.